fieldtrip/website/example/compute_leadfield.md

 ---
-title: Example use of the compute_leadfield function
+title: Example use of the ft_compute_leadfield function
 tags: [example, headmodel, source]
 ---

-## Example use of the compute_leadfield function
+# Example use of the ft_compute_leadfield function

 	% create a set of electrodes, randomly placed on a sphere elec = [];